spacetelescope/STScI-STIPS/docs/examples.rst

     output_stellar_catalogues = obm.addCatalogue(stellar_cat_file)
     output_galaxy_catalogues = obm.addCatalogue(galaxy_cat_file)

-    psf_file = obm.addError()
+    obm.addError()

     fits_file, mosaic_file, params = obm.finalize(mosaic=False)

 In this case, the output catalogue(s) will show the actual applied count rates.
 Whether there is only one output catalogue or two depends on the input catalogue format.